miking-lang/miking-lang.github.io/src/pages/publications.md

 # Publications

 The following vision paper is currently the main paper for Miking.
-Please cite this paper if you use the Miking system or if you would like to refer to it.
+Please cite this paper if you are using the Miking framework or if you would like to refer to it.

 - David Broman. **A Vision of Miking: Interactive Programmatic Modeling, Sound Language Composition, and Self-Learning Compilation**.
 In *Proceedings of the 12th ACM SIGPLAN International Conference on Software Language Engineering (SLE 2019)*, Athens, Greece, ACM, 2019. [[PDF](https://people.kth.se/~dbro/papers/broman-2019-miking-vision.pdf)] [[ACM Link](https://dl.acm.org/doi/10.1145/3357766.3359531)]